mintelekk/AIproduction/README.md

-Retrieval Augmented Generation LLM that is built from scratch without the aid of Auto Complete or Copilot.

-Set Up: Activate .venv/Scripts/Activate
-Set virtual environment to .venv/Scripts/python.exe
-Add documents/ folder with .docx, .txt or .pdf file textbooks.
-Then, users can execute data preprocess the files and ask questions.
+Retrieval-Augmented Generation LLM

+A Retrieval-Augmented Generation (RAG) system built from scratch without relying on AI coding assistants such as autocomplete or GitHub Copilot.
+The project implements the core RAG pipeline, including document parsing, text preprocessing, chunking, embeddings, SQLite storage, semantic retrieval, and question answering.

+Setup
+Activate the virtual environment:
+.venv\Scripts\Activate
+Configure your Python interpreter to:
+.venv\Scripts\python.exe
+Add source documents to the documents/ folder.
+Supported formats include:
+.pdf
+.docx
+.txt

+Textbooks and other technical documents can be used as the source material.

+Step 1: Document Preprocessing

-Step 1: Run Main.py to preprocess the books in documents/ folder Use the command "python -m pytest tests/test_preprocessing_main.py -v -s" to see the stored SQLite database.
-Prints out
+Run Main.py to preprocess the documents in the documents/ folder.

+The preprocessing pipeline:

+Documents
+    ↓
+Parsing
+    ↓
+Text Cleaning
+    ↓
+Tokenization
+    ↓
+100-Word Chunking
+    ↓
+Embeddings
+    ↓
+SQLite Database

+To run the preprocessing tests and inspect the resulting database:

+python -m pytest tests/test_preprocessing_main.py -v -s

+The test output displays information such as:

+Documents:
+The document ID, filename, and number of pages for each processed document.

+Chunks per document:
-Documents:  file name and number of pages. chunks per document: document # and number of 100 word chunks in database.
+The document ID and number of 100-word chunks stored in the SQLite database.

-Step 2: Run retriever.py
+Step 2: Semantic Retrieval

+Run:

+python retriever.py

+The retriever will take a user's question, generate an embedding for the question, compare it against the stored document embeddings using cosine similarity, and return the most relevant document chunks.

+Project Goal

+The goal of this project is to understand and implement the fundamental components of a RAG system rather than relying on high-level frameworks to abstract away the underlying concepts.